demisto/content/Packs/PAN-OS/Integrations/Panorama/README.md

 ### panorama-register-user-tag
 ***
-Registers Users to a tag.
+Registers users to a tag.
+This command is only available for PAN-OS version 9.x and above.

 #### Base Command